scionproto/scion/doc/manuals/common.rst

       .. option:: link_to = "parent"|"child"|"peer"|"core", required

-         Type of the relation to the neighbor AS.
+         Type of the link relation to the neighbor AS.
+         See :ref:`overview-link-types`.

          .. warning::

             Link type ``peer`` is not fully implemented yet.
 See :issue:`4093`.

-         ..
-TODO
-            Reference overview document that explains these link types.

       .. option:: mtu = <int>, required